Adrian-Samoticha/num_remap/README.md

 **`remap` method:**

-Re-maps a number from one range to another.
-That is, a value of `fromLow` would get mapped to `toLow`, a value of `fromHigh` to `toHigh`, values in-between to values in-between, etc.
+Remaps a number from one range to another.
+That is, a value of `fromLow` would get mapped to `toLow`, a value of `fromHigh` to `toHigh`, and values in-between to values in-between.

-Does not constrain values to within the range, because out-of-range values are sometimes intended and useful.
+It does not constrain the values to the provided range, because out-of-range values are sometimes intended and useful.
 Use the `remapAndClamp` method if you wish for the values to be constrained.

-Note that the “lower bounds” of either range may be larger or smaller than the “upper bounds” so the `remap()` method may be used to reverse a range of numbers, for example
+Note that the “lower bounds” of either range may be larger or smaller than the “upper bounds” so the `remap()` method may be used to reverse a range of numbers, for example:
 ```dart
 final reversedX = x.remap(1, 50, 50, 1);
 ```